thi-truong/thi-truong.github.io/_pages/contributions.md

 For more information, visit [Unpacking Diversity Keynote 2021](https://unpackingdiversity.wixsite.com/ceoas/keynote-2021), which lists other events hosted as part of the 2-day event.

-## Compiling NSF demographic data in the geosciences
+## Compiling and presenting NSF demographic data in the geosciences

 <a href="/images/NSF-Table-16-Earth-Sciences-doctorate-data.png"><img src="/images/NSF-Table-16-Earth-Sciences-doctorate-data.png" align="left" style="width:400px" alt="Graph showing number of U.S. Doctorates in Earth Sciences, by ethnicity.
 X-axis shows years 2008 to 2018.
 Y-axis shows number of degree recipients, from 0 to 400.
 Dots connected by lines are color coded to show different ethnicities: Black - Total, Grey - White, Purple - Hispanic or Latino, Black or African-American, Orange - Asian, Green - Native Hawaiian or Other Pacific Islander, Blue - More than one race, Gold - American Indian or Alaska Native.
 In 2008, the total number of degree recipients was around 275, with white recipients accounting for nearly 250.
 In 2018, total recipients increased to about 375.
 White recipients make up over 300 of those recipients.
 Almost no change observed from 2016 to 2018."></a>